The only way to find out what your clients think of you is to ask them. Follow these steps for conducting effective client interviews.

 What You Don’t Know Can Hurt You

-When asked in interviews, clients will typically reveal not only their service expectations, satisfaction level and preferences but also the direction their business is expected to take, including current and future needs for legal advice and solutions.
+When asked in interviews, clients will typically reveal their service expectations, satisfaction level and preferences — but also the direction they expect their business to take, including current and future needs.
 Clients can also provide information on other firms and vendors they use and their level of satisfaction with those relationships.
 The upshot:

 - Client interviews are essential to nurturing relationships.